Underrepresented groups and specific communities

 - The Students' Union's LGBTQ+ society aims to support all LGBTQ+ students at the university.

 - Further additional support for LGBTQ+ students can be found here.

 You may need to support students who become pregnant while they are studying and ask to interrupt their studies, or who are already parents or carers and face challenges combining these responsibilities with their studies.

 The University has a policy relating to pregnancy, and there are lots of resources online that might be helpful for your student.
 As a first step, if your student is not already registered with a GP, they can find their nearest surgery on the NHS website.

-For students who are parents or carers, there are some resources on the Students Union website that your student might find useful plus they also run a parents and carers network.
+There are additional resources for students with caring responsibilites on the Student Support Website, as well as a financial factsheet.
 It might be helpful to think about scheduling appointments or events to be inclusive of those with caring responsibilities.